Episode Six [Preview]

 The hizak’s mood was impossible to read, just as it had been at her tribunal.
-Velto paid a visit to her holding cell, needing assurances that Zixas dying wasn’t part of some plan cooked up without her knowledge.
+Velto had paid a visit to her holding cell that day, needing assurances that Zixas dying wasn’t part of some plan cooked up without her knowledge.

 “Bullets do sting, don’t they?”
 Velto asked, slipping the sheath onto her index finger.

 Thumb pressed to her middle finger, she jerked her forearm downward and slapped the sheathed digit against her thumb.
 When the casing turned purple, she put it beneath Sofita’s ear and felt her finger spasm as the injector shot its contents.

 “Not a clue.
 She wants to ride every hour of the day,” Velto tossed the spent injector back into the Ornith.
 “She’s killing me, but I love it.”

 “I haven’t eaten since we got here.”
 Velto moved away from the bodies.
 “I’m operating on zero nourishment, but the daily sleep helps.”

 “-Did you think I wouldn’t see that bruiser and not know?”
 Velto had spent years believing Sofita murdered Zixas intentionally; then young Dox appeared.